Jung Woong-in: Career

 In 2007, Jung appeared in family weekend drama Last Scandal.
 In 2008 he acted as Lady Mishil's brother Misaeng in historical drama Queen Seondeok.

 In 2011, Jung starred in family drama Ojakgyo Family as Hwang Tae-shik, the oldest son of the family.
 He won best supporting actor award in KBS Drama Awards for the role.

 In 2013, Jung starred in Fists of Legend.

 Jung played villain character Min Joon-gook in SBS drama I Can Hear Your Voice.
 His character is extremely popular.
 He became known for his lines such as "I will kill you if you talk" and "I will kill the person who listens to you," which were parodied on the Internet and entertainment shows, and established himself as a representative buzzword that reminds people of him."Director Jo Soo-won, who directed I Can Hear Your Voice, said that the first movie he saw after directing Cheongdam-dong Alice was Fists of Legend.
 They said they cast me after seeing me in that movie.
 However, the reason the director had no choice but to think was because the viewers formed a consensus when I played the villain.
 After thinking about it, the director made a bold decision and called me.
 I was really grateful."He was titled as the best villain of 2013.

 He then acted as a terrifying villain in Empress Ki.

-In 2014, Jung Woong-in appeared in MBC Family Entertainment's Dad!
+In 2014, Jung appeared in MBC Family Entertainment's Dad!
 Where Are We Going?
 Season 2 alongside his eldest daughter Jeong Se-yoon.

-He also starred in the film "Veteran" in 2015.
+He also starred in the film Veteran in 2015.